 I know very little about David Foster Wallace.
 I know he wrote some books and that I once tried to read one.
 I couldn’t finish it.
-Reading him was like being trapped in a room with someone who is fascinated by even his most trivial thoughts.
+Reading him was like being trapped in a room with someone who is fascinated by the most trivial thoughts and wouldn't shut up.
 Wallace fussed over his every single notion like a person with OCD fussing over whether or not they turned off the stove this morning.
 That he eventually hanged himself added weight to my sense that he was just a big, fat head case.
 Keep in mind, I was glad Wallace existed.
 At a time when there were no “important” writers around, he’d keep the seat warm until someone else came along.
 Yet, his fame worried me.
 It was as if the American reading public could only absorb childish tripe, cheap erotica, or the sort of Metamucil dished out by writers like Wallace.
 It was as if books were either written for meatheads or eggheads.

 The End of the Tour stars Jason Segel as Wallace.
 I don’t know enough about Wallace to tell you if Segel does a fair impression of him, but I initially winced at the idea of Segel playing the role.
 This meant Wallace the depressed navel gazer would be coming to movie screens as a giant, lovable, Jewish teddy bear.
 This wasn’t as bad as the time in the 1980s when a story circulated that Stallone was all fired up to play Edgar Allen Poe, but it was close.
 From the trailer, which has been playing in art houses for several weeks as if trumpeting the arrival of the Colossus of Rhodes, Segel appeared to be playing Wallace as an insecure fellow who feels funny about being so smart, like one of those powerful cartoon hillbillies who can’t explain his super strength.
 This, combined with the fact that writers rarely make good subjects for films, was enough to chill me on the idea of a Wallace movie.